 I root in my spiritual lineage by birth and I pray on a multi-religious path.
 With Pir Ibrahim Baba Farajaje, I co-founded Makam Shekhina, a community of Hebrew Priestesses and Sufi Dervishes gathering in embodied, multi-gender, ecstatic counter-oppressive devotion.
 Find us in worship for Jewish and Muslim holidays in the California Bay Area or weaving zikr (embodied remembrance) and Black Lives Matter chants while on pilgrimage to sacred sites in Turkey.

-I serve as adjunct faculty at Starr-King School for the Ministry, a theological school and seminary that is part of the Graduate Theological Union.
-I teach transformative ritual craft in this Unitarian Universalist and multi-religious context, working with students preparing to receive an MDiv and/or a Masters in Spirituality and Social Change.
+I serve as Visiting Assistant Professor of the Practice of Organic Multireligious Ritual at Starr-King School for the Ministry, a seminary that is part of the Graduate Theological Union.
+In this Unitarian Universalist and multi-religious context, known as the most progressive theological school in the U.S., I work with students preparing to receive a Masters in Divinity and/or a Masters in Spirituality and Social Change.

 I'm a practitioner of Somatic Experiencing, a body-awareness-based trauma healing modality, and trained in SE because of the ways it has deeply supported my own healing.
 Somatic Experiencing theory and practice - rooting in and returning to positive resource - informs my approach to individual sessions, group work and devotional contexts.

 I guide individual sessions and group work in Ancestral Lineage Healing and remain awed by the immense blessing available through cultivating direct relationship with bright and benevolent lineage ancestors.

 I offer virtual courses in embodied presence and pleasure as prayer.
 The journey is intimate and the empowerment is real.